Attack time analysis in dynamic attack trees via integer linear programming: An MILP approach to min time

 This section describes a novel method to compute $\recht{mt}(T)$ based on mixed-integer linear programming (MILP).
 Although MILP is NP-complete, a number of good heuristics and solvers exist specifically for MILP, which can result in a low computation time.
 We first show that \emph{min time} can be found by solving an optimization problem in Theorem \ref{thm:ta}, and then we describe how that optimization problem can be rewritten into the MILP framework.

-The building block of the new approach is the notion of time assignment, which assigns to each node a completion time $f_v$ that respects all timing constraints in the DAT.
+The building block of the new approach is the notion of {\em time assignment}, which assigns to each node a completion time $f_v$ that respects all timing constraints in the DAT.
 If $f_v = \infty$ then $v$ is not reached at all.
-The formal definition is stated below; recall that $B_v$ is the set of BAS-descendants of $v$.
+The formal definition is stated below; recall that $B_v$ is the set of BAS-descendants of $v$, and $N$ the set of nodes in the attack tree.